Application Management

 Multi Window Apps

-Glue42 .NET offers support for applications (WPF and WinForms) consisting of multiple windows.
-Each window can be registered not only as a Glue42 Window, but also as a Glue42 application that you can save and restore in a Layout, start directly from the Glue42 Toolbar, etc. This features allows you to register WPF and WinForms windows at runtime and to properly persist their state when saving and restoring a Layout.
+Glue42 .NET offers support for apps (WPF and WinForms) consisting of multiple windows.
+Each window can be registered not only as a Glue42 Window, but also as a Glue42 app that you can save and restore in a Layout, start directly from the Glue42 Toolbar, etc. This features allows you to register WPF and WinForms windows at runtime and to properly persist their state when saving and restoring a Layout.

 See the .NET Multi Window Demo example on GitHub.